gezedo/lwftp/README.md

 This client is designed with a very low level interface, and can be used as a library to build smarter clients with more features.

-Only STOR operation is supported, and server must accept anonymous, binary, passive connexions.
+Only STOR operation is supported, and server must accept binary, passive connections.

 There is no storage back-end.
 The requester provides a callback to source data.